 Here, you will need to ensure that only distilled water is used as tap water or any other form of water no matter how clean it may seem has minerals in them that can cause corrosion and we don’t want that.
 Fill each cell with the water completely.

-Note: if you don’t fill the cells with distilled water, the oxygen and hydrogen remaining in the cell can cause spark or explosion of the battery.
+Note: if you don’t fill the cells with distilled water, the oxygen and hydrogen remaining in the cell can cause a spark or explosion of the battery.

 However, while filling the cells with the distilled water, ensure you don’t overfill them as the water coming out of the cell will contain acid.
 The amount of water to be added to the cell depends on the size of the battery and also the level of acid in it.
 A 6v battery will require less water than a 12v battery.